rrovetto/Ethics-in-Ontology-Development/README.md

 - **One ethical area of concern** is about an often-stated aspect of ontologies: **consensus/aggrement**.
 Ontologies are often described as being examples of common agreement (of a vocabulary, its definitions; of a worldview, of a model of the target domain of interest, etc.); or as aiming to reach consensus.
   - We must ask and determine: is there, actually, agreement/consensus? was it reached? if so, how?

-### Support
+## Support
-If you find value in my work, please [support/donate here](https://gogetfunding.com/knowledge-organization-services-ontology-terminology-metadata-concept-analysis/).
-Financial support is needed to sustain development.
+If you find value in my work, please [support/donate here](https://gogetfunding.com/knowledge-organization-services-ontology-terminology-metadata-concept-analysis/) or [use this PayPal link](https://tinyurl.com/donateViaPayPalrr).

+As an unfunded personal project to date, formal support (such as funding, work opportunnities, formal collaborations, etc.) is needed to continue and sustain development.

 ## Copyright
 © 2017-2023, Robert John Rovetto.
 All right reserved.
 Not authorized for commercial use unless explicitly negotiated with the author.